It seems to me that there are many aspects to getting a germ of an understanding of what we are as human beings.

 We call the thing that is replicating a gene.

-That competition between variants drives changes in the genetic makeup of populations over time.
+That differential survival between variants drives changes in the genetic makeup of populations over time.

 It gets more complex.